Loading Calculator

 When a patient comes into contact with an Asthma trigger, their condition can become irritated, leading to a tightening of the muscles around the walls of the airways.
 The lining of the airway also becomes inflamed and starts to swell.

-Asthma triggers include air pollutants, colds and viruses, pollen, household dust mites, smoke and some foods.
+Air pollutants, colds and viruses, pollen, household dust mites, smoke, and some foods trigger Asthma.

 What causes Asthma is unknown, but you are more likely to be a sufferer if you have a family history of Asthma, Eczema or other Allergies.